run2bizdocs/documentation/en-us/docs/run2biz-platform/get-started/installation-and-upgrade/perform-installation/install-mongo.md

 # Installing MongoDB

 MongoDB can be installed via the yum repository available at https://repo.mongodb.org/.
-The CITSmart approved version is 3.4.
+The 4biz approved version is 3.4.
 Assuming the server is CentOS version 7, create a file in `/ etc / yum.repos.d /` called mongo.repo, and include the content below.
 Remember to exchange `baseurl` for the URL according to your operating system version.
 In the example below the repository chosen was for a CentOS 7:

 ``` shell
 [mongodb-org-3.4]